 Only through the detailed description in the Bram Stoker book and marketing.
 But yet, the truth is that Bram Stoker have never even been in Bran Castle, not in Romania either!
 During the Communism Romanians were not even aware that their country is famous for the house of Dracula.
-Fans of the story were coming to Romania and seeking the castle.
-They found Castle in Bran fitting perfectly to the description from the book and this how it became a house of the vampire.
+Fans of the story were coming to seek one among Romanian castles which would fit the description in the book.
+They found Castle in Bran fitting perfectly and this how it became a house of the vampire.
 Don’t you feel a bit cheated?
 The blood–hungry count’s story is so popular and widespread that almost no one is interested in the truth.

 How does Bran Castle look like?

 Exterior of the castle looks very dark and dramatic.
 Just imagine the thunder storm around, and you will have an ideal fit for the Dracula horror.
 Thinking of style of medieval fortresses I was sure the interior would be the same, stone filled and cold.
 Surprisedly, Bran Castle inside is filled with wooden floors, ceilings and furniture.
 All beautifully carved and antique.
 I have to admit Dracula’s castle interior feels very cozy and warm.